Pre-Departure Information (for accepted participants)

 General Pre-Departure Orientation:

 This orientation is for students studying abroad on any semester or academic year program (excluding Faculty-Led Programs).
-For students participating in summer 2012, fall 2012, and academic year 2012-2013 programs, the orientation will be Friday, April 13, 2012 2pm-4pm in 100 Lucas Hall.
+See you acceptance materials for date, time, and location.

 View the Pre-Departure Handbook here.You can also access it through the Study Abroad Organization on MyGateway.
 Every student will receive a copy of the handbook at orientation.